geniusyield/market-maker/README.md

     "sc_cancel_threshold_product": 4
   },
   "mbc_token": {
-    "stAc": "c6e65ba7878b2f8ea0ad39287d3e2fd256dc5c4160fc19bdf4c4d87e.7447454e53",
+    "ac": "c6e65ba7878b2f8ea0ad39287d3e2fd256dc5c4160fc19bdf4c4d87e.7447454e53",
-    "stPrecision": 6
+    "precision": 6
   }
 }
 ```
-* `mbc_user` describes individual bot, it specifies `ur_s_key_path` which is the path to signing key file and `ur_coll` which is the UTxO reserved as collateral.
-Specifying `ur_coll` is optional but it is advised to set it as then this UTxO would be reserved (i.e., would not be spent) and thus be always available to serve as collateral.
+* `mbc_user` describes individual bot.
+  * `ur_s_key_path` is the path to signing key file.
+  * `ur_coll` (optional) is the UTxO to be reserved as collateral.
+Though specifying `ur_coll` is optional but it is advised to set it as then this UTxO would be reserved (i.e., would not be spent) and thus be always available to serve as collateral.
 It is preferred for `ur_coll` to be pure 5 ada only UTxO (i.e., no other tokens besides ada).
+  * `ur_stake_address` (optional) is the bech32 stake address (`stake_test1...` for testnet and `stake1...` for mainnet).
+If specified, bot would place orders at the mangled address so that ada in those orders (both as an offer or as received payment) would be staked.
+Note that if an order undergoes partial fill, received payment is in the generated order UTxO and is received by the author of order only when order is completely filled or is cancelled.
 * Fields `mbc_fp_nft_policy`, `mbc_fp_order_validator`, `mbc_po_config_addr` and `mbc_po_refs` relate to DEX smart contracts and can be left as it is.
+See sample files corresponding to the network to know for these values.
 * `mbc_delay` - Bot in single iteration tries to determine which orders need to be placed and which are needed to be cancelled.
 Once determined, it tries building the transactions and proceeds with submitting them, completing this single iteration. `mbc_delay` determines time in microseconds that bot must wait before proceeding with next iteration.
 * `mbc_price_config` gives the configuration on how to get market price using https://docs.gomaestro.org/DefiMarketAPI/mkt-dex-ohlc Maestro endpoint, for a token.
   * `pc_api_key` is the Maestro API key.
+  * `pc_resolution` is the resolution for the mentioned Maestro endpoint.
+Please see documentation [here](https://docs.gomaestro.org/DefiMarketAPI/Introduction#prices) on how resolution helps determine price.
+Possible values of resolution can be seen [here](https://docs.gomaestro.org/DefiMarketAPI/mkt-dex-ohlc).
   * `pc_network_id` determines Cardano network which is mentioned for in API calls.
 It should always be kept `mainnet` as of now.
   * `pc_dex` determines DEX from which market price is queried for.
 Currently `minswap` & `genius-yield` are supported.
   * `pc_override` is optional and is needed in case one is not running bot on Mainnet.
 Since tokens on test network aren't actively traded, their price is not returned for by Maestro endpoint.
-To still get mainnet price for them, one can override the token given by `mpo_commodity_token` to pair with commodity token as described by `mpo_pair` & `mpo_commodity_is_first` respectively.
+To still get mainnet price for a corresponding mainnet token, one can specify desired (overriding) pair in `mpo_pair` & mention whether commodity is first token of the given pair or not in `mpo_commodity_is_first` field.
 In the above configuration, we are overriding the testnet GENS asset class `c6e65ba7878b2f8ea0ad39287d3e2fd256dc5c4160fc19bdf4c4d87e.7447454e53`, for the mainnet token pair `ADA-GENS`, and GENS is the second token in the pair so `mpo_commodity_is_first` is set to **false**.
 If the pair instead was `GENS-ADA` then `mpo_commodity_is_first` should be set to **true**.
 * `mbc_strategy_config` determines parameters for strategy:

   * `sc_spread` - Ratio representing `δ` as described before.